kiwiz/gkeepapi/docs/index.rst

 This is due to the enforcement of Android device policies on your G-Suite account.
 To resolve this, you can try disabling that setting `here <https://admin.google.com/AdminHome?hl=no#MobileSettings:section=advanced&flyout=security>`_.

+3. My notes take a long time to sync

+Follow the instructions in the caching notes section and see if that helps.
+If you only need to update notes, you can try creating a new Google account and sharing & managing your notes through that.

 Known Issues
 ============